mavryk-network/taquito/website/versioned_docs/version-20.0.0/tutorial.md

 We've come a long way:
  1. We started with a simple command-line application that reads the balance of an address from the blockchain.
- 1. Then, we established a high-level understanding of the blockchain, Tezos, dApps, and Taquito.
+ 1. Then, we established a high-level understanding of the blockchain, Mavryk, dApps, and Taquito.
  1. After that, we sent a `Transfer` operation to the blockchain using Taquito.
  1. Then, we interacted with a smart contract using Taquito.
  1. Finally, we implemented a simple GUI dApp.